 Malcolm Reading Consultants

 Malcolm Reading Consultants has a content slider that is broken into 3 even parts.
-Such solution enables to embrace more data simultaneously.
-It is also stretched to the top to act as a backdrop for header section.
-Red backdrop for displaying description is an excellent choice here.
+Such a solution enables us to embrace more data simultaneously.
+It is also stretched to the top to act as a backdrop for the header section.
+The red backdrop for displaying description is an excellent choice here.

 Rottefella’s slider employs the same coloring as the main website, ideally complementing the aesthetics.
 Huge bold titles look prominent and distinctive thanks to drastic pink shade.
 Darkened images allow the main text on the left to be easily readable and scannable.